Show All Answers

 Please read the "How Exit Interviews Can Help Charities Improve Conditions for Their Remaining Employees" article in the Chronicle of Philanthropy website for the answer to this question.

-Volunteer Central is a great resource to post volunteer opportunities through.
+Volunteer Connector is a great resource to post volunteer opportunities through.

 The following resources provide tactics for recruiting volunteers: